dark-side/sports-hub/sports_hub_portal/web_application_features/articles_user_side/README.md

 If users click a certain news, they should be redirected to the corresponding article page.

-Users of the Sports Hub should be able to view articles that are related to a specific league or team.
-Users can select the league that interests them in the sidebar menu.
+Users of the Sports Hub should be able to view articles that are related to a specific category or team.
+Users can select the category that interests them in the sidebar menu.
 After selecting the sidebar menu item, the submenu with sports categories opens.
 Some of the categories are divided into subcategories.
 The subcategory contains a list of the teams related to the subcategory.

 Users should be able to interact with articles according to their role on the site.
-Regular users should be able to view and share articles.
+Regular users should be able to view articles.
 Logged-in users should be able to comment on the articles.

 ## Check list:

   - Verify if UI corresponds to the prototype
   - Users should be able to view an article page
-  - Users should be able to share articles
   - The logged-in users should be able to comment on the articles
-  - Users should be able to view articles that are related to a specific league or team
+  - Users should be able to view articles that are related to a specific category or team
-  - Users should be able to select a league that interests them from the sidebar menu
+  - Users should be able to select a category that interests them from the sidebar menu
   - After the sidebar menu item is selected, users should be able to select the sports category from the submenu
   - Subcategories should contain a list of the teams related to the subcategory